 1. Catches and landings of tunas, billfishes, and associated species 1

-1.1.
-Catches by species 2
+Catches by species

 Distributions of the catches of tunas

-1.3.
-Size compositions of the catches of tunas 5
+Size compositions of the catches of tunas

 1.4.
 Catches of tunas and bonitos, by flag and gear 7

 1.5.
 Landings of tunas and bonitos by purse-seine and pole-and-line vessels 7

-2. Effort 7
+Fishing effort

 2.1.
 Purse seine 7

 2.2.
 Longline 8

 3. The fleets 8

-3.1.
-The purse-seine and pole-and-line fleets 8
+The purse-seine and pole-and-line fleets

-3.2.
-Other fleets of the EPO .
-10
+Other fleets of the EPO